Stephen Sanchez

 Stephen Christopher Sanchez (born November 3, 2002) is an American singer-songwriter.
 Based in Nashville, Sanchez released his debut extended play What Was, Not Now in October 2021.
 On September 1, 2021, Sanchez released the single "Until I Found You", which peaked at No. 23 on the Billboard Hot 100, No. 8 on the Australian ARIA Chart and No. 14 on the UK Singles Chart.
 The song was nominated for Top Rock Song and Push Performance of the Year at the Billboard Music Awards and MTV Video Music Awards respectively, in 2023.
 He has also received nominations for New Artist of the Year at the iHeartRadio Music Awards and People's Choice Awards.

+He has released two albums, Angel Face in September 2023, and Love, Love, Love, in May 2026.
+Sanchez announced a hiatus from music in June 2026 following the cancellation of his Sing Love Again Tour, citing creative burnout and disappointment with the current state of pop music.

+Early and personal life

+Born in El Dorado Hills, California in the Sacramento metropolitan area, Sanchez's first job as a teenager was at a steakhouse in a local shopping center, and he graduated from Oak Ridge High School.

+Sanchez met his fiancée Devi Tuil during one of his shows in France, and the two moved to East Nashville, where they currently reside.
+Sanchez proposed to Tuil on Christmas Eve 2025 at his grandparents' house.